Mirfani340/Java/README.md

-# ITTP
+# By Muhammad Irfani
-Tugas Praktikum Pemrograman
+Repo Praktikum Pemrograman

 ### Hi there 👋, my name is Muhammad Irfani
 I made this project just for fun, you can copy and develope my project